 May be too soft for some

-The Casper Original is the brand's most popular mattress, and it offers a good balance of support and cushioning for side sleepers.
-The mattress features three zones of ergonomic support to help you sleep comfortably—the softer foam around the shoulders provides pressure relief for the upper body, while the firmer foam under the hips, waist, and lower back helps align your spine.
+The Casper Original is the brand's most popular mattress, and it offers a good balance of support and cushioning.
+The mattress features three zones of ergonomic support to help you sleep comfortably—the softer foam around the shoulders provides pressure relief for the upper body, while the firmer foam under the hips, waist, and lower back helps you stay aligned.
 What's more, the mattress uses perforated foam that allows body heat to circulate so you stay cool.

 The mattress is available in two styles: An all-foam version and a hybrid that offers added support and bounce.
-And to help you shop with confidence, Casper offers free delivery, a 100-night risk-free sleep trial, and a 10-year limited warranty.
+To help you shop with confidence, Casper offers free delivery, a 100-night risk-free sleep trial, and a 10-year limited warranty.

 "The Casper mattress is comprised of four layers of breathable and supportive memory foam.
 It also provides firmer support under the hips and softer support under the shoulders—a feature the company dubs Zoned Support.
 We didn’t notice any apparent differences in various areas of the mattress, but we woke up without stiff joints in either our hips or shoulders, so we’d say it works."—Katie Begley, Product Tester